-KYDJJ has extensive initial background checks to include the screening for criminal record checks, possible checks on criminal convictions and pending criminal charges, access to local, state and federal criminal databases to conduct background checks, driving records check, child abuse registry checks, Diana screening - sex offender registry checks and best efforts to contact all previous institutional employers for information on substantiated allegations of sexual abuse, consideration of incidents of substantiated sexual harassment when determining whether to hire or promote staff or enlist the services of any contractor who has contact with residents and any resignation during a pending investigation or an allegation of sexual abuse.
+KYDJJ has extensive initial background checks to include the screening for criminal record checks, possible checks on criminal convictions and pending criminal charges, access to local, state and federal criminal databases to conduct background checks, driving records check, child abuse registry checks, sex offender registry checks and best efforts to contact all previous institutional employers for information on substantiated allegations of sexual abuse, consideration of incidents of substantiated sexual harassment when determining whether to hire or promote staff or enlist the services of any contractor who has contact with residents and any resignation during a pending investigation or an allegation of sexual abuse.
 The agency conducts 5-year background checks for all employees and contractors.
 Material omission by an employee is subject to termination.
 Additionally, contractors who have contact with residents have documented criminal background checks.

 An interview with the group home's Administrative Specialist II confirmed the process on the group home performing criminal background checks to consider the pertinent civil or administrative adjudications for all newly hired employees who may have contact with residents, all employees who are considered for promotion and every five (5) years.
-Also, she indicated conducting the same checks for contractors and volunteers.
+Also, she indicated conducting the same checks for contractors, and volunteers.
 The Administrative Specialist II advised Central Office ensures background checks are conducted every five (5) years.
 Also, she confirmed there is an affirmative duty to disclose any arrests or previous misconduct by all employees at hire and anytime there is a law enforcement contact.

-A sample review of staff's and volunteer's HR files had documentation on staff completing varied forms containing the questions regarding past misconduct (PREA Requirements for DJJ Staff form) are completed during the hiring process.
-Two (2) of the seven (7) HR files reviewed did not have the PREA Requirements for DJJ Staff form.
+A sample review of staff's and intern's HR files had documentation on staff completing varied forms containing the questions regarding past misconduct (PREA Requirements for DJJ Staff form) are completed during the hiring process.
 The HR staff complete the criminal background information (Request for Record Check & Central Registry Check) and receives an email on whether an individual is approved or disqualified.
 Once an individual is approved for hire, the new employee begins the training/orientation process and is provided with the KYDJJ Employee Handbook.
 Information regarding previous misconduct is provided to potential employers automatically if the potential employer is in Kentucky, otherwise an authorization for release for information is required and referred to Central Office.
-Also, the review of HR files confirmed that background checks had been conducted within the past five (5) years on all employees.